-Jasmine Grove School staff recognise and understand that effective safeguarding systems are pupil centred.
+11.1 Jasmine Grove staff recognise and understand that effective safeguarding systems are pupil centred.
 Children and young people in our school are clear what they want from an effective safeguarding system, we know this via our regular children and young people questionnaire feedback.
-Jasmine Grove School actively promotes the voice of the child.
-Pupils are supported to understand who they can speak to if they feel worried or unsafe, including the Designated Safeguarding Leads and other trusted adults.
-Information is shared in accessible formats appropriate to pupils' communication needs, and pupils are listened to, taken seriously and supported following any disclosure or concern.

-11.1 All our children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and for consistent support provided for their individual needs.
+11.2 All our children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and for consistent support provided for their individual needs.
 This guides the behaviour of our staff.
-Anyone working with children should see and speak to the pupil; listen to what they say, take their views seriously; and work with them collaboratively when deciding how to support their needs.
+Anyone working with children should see and speak to the pupil; listen to what they say; take their views seriously; and work with them collaboratively when deciding how to support their needs.
 A pupil-centred approach is supported by:

 - The Equality Act 2010 which puts a responsibility on public authorities to have due regard to the need to eliminate discrimination and promote equality of opportunity.
-No pupil or group of children must be treated any less favourably than others in being able to access effective services which meet their needs; and - The United Nations Convention on the Rights of the Pupil (UNCRC).
+No pupil or group of children must be treated any less favourably than others in being able to access effective services which meet their particular needs; and - The United Nations Convention on the Rights of the Pupil (UNCRC).
 This is an international agreement that protects the rights of children and provides a child-centred framework for the development of services to children

-11.2 At Jasmine Grove School we ensure that a broad and balanced PSHE curriculum is taught.
-This includes enabling children and young people to develop self-awareness, positive self-esteem and confidence, encouraging them to:
+11.3 At Jasmine Grove School we ensure that a broad and balanced PSHE curriculum is taught.
+This includes enabling children and young people to develop self- awareness, positive self-esteem and confidence, encouraging them to:

 - Keep themselves and others safe

 - Stay as healthy as possible

 - Have worthwhile and fulfilling relationships

 - Respect the differences between people

 - Develop independence and responsibility

 - Play an active role as members of a democratic society

 - Make the most of their own abilities and those of others